Convert Switched Outlet To Hot

 CHANGE ONE GANG TO 2 GANG SWITCH BOX

-Switch box hole enlarged for new two gang old work switch box
+Switch box hole enlarged for the new two-gang old work switch box

-Switch box hole enlarged for new two gang old work switch box
+Switch box hole enlarged for the new two-gang old work switch box

 I taped the ends of the wire in the existing switch box before attempting to remove the box.
 Even though the power is off, I still treat the wires as if they are hot while I am working on them.